 Ashwagandha is a well known Ayurvedic herb as it is useful for a wide spectrum of conditions, including menopause.
 In this case, it helps to keep the vaginal walls healthy and supple.
-It prevents pain, tearing and dryness.
-As a bonus, it also helps relieve hot flashes, moodiness and insomnia.
+It prevents pain and tearing due to tightening and dryness.
+As a bonus, it also helps relieve hot flushes, moodiness and insomnia.

 Ghee medicated with shatavari, applied locally, enhances lubrication.